End-to-end encrypted · No phone number

 Double RatchetHKDF + HMAC-SHA256 rotate keys every message for forward secrecy and post-compromise security.

-AES-256-GCMAuthenticated encryption seals each payload, padded to fixed-size buckets to hide length.
+AES-256-GCMAuthenticated encryption seals each payload, padded to a fixed size to hide length.

 See it on your iPhone